-Hungary: Rosatom is satisfied with the preparations for the upgrading of NPP Paks16.
-June 2015. / SEE Energy News
+Hungary: Rosatom is satisfied with the preparations for the upgrading of NPP Paks, SEE Energy News

 The Russian state – owned Rosatom nuclear company is very satisfied with the preparations for the project power plant Paks 2 nuclear sites, said Sergey Kirienko, the executive director of Rosatom.
 The company appreciates the trust of the Hungarian government, Kirienko told reporters at an international forum ATOMEXPO.